 4th Grade

-Catholic identity must and does permeate the curriculum guidelines, instruction, and assessments.
+Catholic identity must and does permeate the curriculum guidelines, the instruction, and assessments.
 Curriculum guidelines provide a template for teachers to provide instruction, and assessments demonstrate that learners have achieved unsurpassed academic success.
 A process of continuous improvement ensures that curriculum guidelines are regularly examined and updated or revised where needed.
-For more detailed curriculum information, please contact Mrs. Andrea Allen, Associate Principal, [email protected].
+For more detailed curriculum information, please visit olsorrows.com or contact Mrs. Andrea Allen, Assistant Principal, aallen@olsorrows.

 RELIGION